 Please advise us where you will be spending the night before your cruise so we can organise where best to meet you to join your whale shark tour.
 Please do this when making your booking, or alternatively as soon as possible after you have booked your accommodation.

-If you have not told us where to pick you up, please meet us at the rear of our Booking Office at 31 Maidstone Crescent at 7:00am on the morning of your tour to be the first on board your whale shark cruise bus.
+If you have not told us where to pick you up, please meet us at RAC Cape Holiday Park at 7:20am on the morning of your tour to board your whale shark cruise bus.
 Please do not be late as the bus is usually running on a tight schedule and may depart without you.

 We pick up all customers staying in Exmouth township from the front door of their accommodation for their whale shark cruise at around 7:10 to 7:30am.
-We pick up customers staying at Seabreeze Resort at 7.35am, Lighthouse Bay Caravan Park at 7.45am and Yardie Creek Caravan Park and Homestead 7.55am.
+We pick up customers staying at Yardie Homestead at 7.50am.
 We drop off at the end of the whale shark tour too.

-Customers camping in the National Park meet the Ningaloo Whale shark Swim tour bus at the Tantabiddi Boat Ramp at 8am on the morning of your whale shark tour.
+Customers camping in the National Park meet the Ningaloo Whaleshark Swim tour bus at the Tantabiddi Boat Ramp at 8am SHARP on the morning of your whale shark tour.

 What to bring

 Bring your bathers, wallet or credit card, a towel, sunglasses and a hat, sunscreen, and sun-smart clothing to protect you from the sun.
 If you think you may need it, seasickness tablets from a pharmacy (Please see section below on seasickness).
 We also recommend you bring a warm top as the winds can cool the temperature down even on hot days.
 And don’t forget your camera – but be sure to take care of it during your day.
-(As for everything you bring on board, every care taken, no responsibility accepted.)
-(And our crew love it if you bring lots of smiles too!:-)
+As for everything you bring on board, every care taken, no responsibility accepted.
+Our crew love it if you bring lots of smiles too!